YashTaneja18/Ano-Chat---Android-App-With-java/README.md

 Ano Chat is an anonymous chat application built for Android that allows users to connect instantly without the need for personal sign-ups or accounts.
 Using Firebase Anonymous Authentication and Realtime Database, users can create chat groups and communicate in real-time.
 Upon downloading the app, users are automatically added to all existing groups, fostering a seamless and open chat experience.

 This project is designed to demonstrate real-time communication and anonymous user interaction in a simple, user-friendly interface.
+I have added the zip folder of this project in the Google drive whose link is provided below.

 ---